muratk5n/thirdwave/en/README.md

 emissions reduction goals by transforming old or dirty energy infrastructure into new or modernized clean assets and revitalizing communities where old energy infrastructure sits.
-'The entire energy infrastructure ecosystem qualifies to come into the 1706 program to be repurposed,' [said..] head of DOE’s Loan Programs Office. '[The EIR program] can help replace coal plants with clean energy, switch gas pipelines to hydrogen, upgrade transmission, and more.'"
+'The entire energy infrastructure ecosystem qualifies to come into the.. program to be repurposed,' [said..] head of DOE’s Loan Programs Office. '[The program] can help replace coal plants with clean energy, switch gas pipelines to hydrogen, upgrade transmission, and more.'"